Last updated on April 30th, 2022 at 09:11 pm

 The cost of building a data center can become very expensive when additional maintenance, security measures and fire protection systems are factored in.
-For many small to midsize businesses, that cost can place a heavy burden on a budget and has many looking to co-locate their main and back up IT systems in an off-site facility.
+For many small to midsize businesses, that cost can place a heavy burden on their budget.
+Therefore, many business owners are now looking for colocation services for their main and back up IT systems.

 According to Jeff Lowney, vice president and general manager for TW Telecom, formerly Time Warner Telecom, there has been a greater need for data protection since 9/11.